francabrera/ibmqx-user-guides/rst/full-user-guide/002-The_Weird_and_Wonderful_World_of_the_Qubit/000-The_Weird_and_Wonderful_World_of_the_Qubit.rst

 information; in other words, It is the quantum version of a bit, and quantum computing revolves around it.

-|
-| By the end of this section you will have a basic understanding of
+By the end of this section you will have a basic understanding of

 -  Qubits and their measurements
 -  Excited states
 -  Superpositions of qubit states
+-  Single qubit phase
 -  The Bloch Sphere
 -  Decoherence

-|

-|